ga-wdi-boston/rails-api-study/study.md

 # Rails as an API Study

-Use your favorite search engine and the provided readings to research and answer the following questions (no prior knowledge is expected).
+Use your favorite search engine and the provided readings to research and respond to the following questions.

-In your answers, be sure to cite any relevant sources you consulted in your search.
-We ask you to write answers in your own words in order to see how you process what you've read.
-Please do not answer with direct quotes from source material.
+In your responses, be sure to cite any relevant sources you consulted in your search.
+We ask you to write responses in your own words in order to see how you process what you've read.
+Please do not respond with direct quotes from source material.
 Instead, digest what you've read and repeat it in your own voice.

 Please note: